 Wilmington and its nearby beaches – Carolina, Kure and Wrightsville – shine bright in summer when visitors flock to this southern stretch of North Carolina’s coast for surf, cuisine, culture and history, some dating back nearly 300 years.
-But you’d be remiss if you didn’t consider this area when planning your fall getaway.
+But you’d be remiss if you didn’t consider planning a trip to this area outside of peak season.
 Autumn is a great time to experience all of Wilmington’s offerings with the bonus of milder weather, fewer crowds and seasonal rates at accommodations.

 Start planning your trip with these eight fall-inspired activities.